Contributors Download PDF of this page

 Storage clusters with three or more nodes

-Scaling from two storage nodes to three storage nodes makes your cluster more resilient by allowing auto-healing in the event of node and drive failures, but does not provide additional capacity.
-You can scale using the NetApp Hybrid Cloud Control UI.
-When scaling from a two-node cluster to a three-node cluster, capacity can be stranded (see Stranded capacity).
+Expanding from two storage nodes to three storage nodes makes your cluster more resilient by allowing auto-healing in the event of node and drive failures, but does not provide additional capacity.
+You can expand using the NetApp Hybrid Cloud Control UI.
+When expanding from a two-node cluster to a three-node cluster, capacity can be stranded (see Stranded capacity).
 The UI wizard shows warnings about stranded capacity before installation.
 A single Witness Node is still available to keep the ensemble quorum in the event of a storage node failure, with a second Witness Node on standby.

-When you scale a three-node storage cluster to a four-node cluster, capacity and performance are increased.
+When you expand a three-node storage cluster to a four-node cluster, capacity and performance are increased.
 In a four-node cluster, Witness Nodes are no longer needed to form the cluster quorum.

-You can scale to up to 64 compute nodes and 40 storage nodes.
+You can expand to up to 64 compute nodes and 40 storage nodes.